icerpc/icerpc-csharp/examples/README.md

 ## [Bidir](./Bidir/)

-The bidir example application shows how to make bidirectional calls, that is the server callback a client using a connection previously established by the client.
+The Bidir example application shows how to make bidirectional calls.
+A bidirectional call is a call in which the server callbacks to the client using a connection previously established by the client.

 ## [Compress](./Compress/)